okcoders/covid-19-okcoders/blog-project/README.md

 - clone this repo `git clone git@github.com:okcoders/covid-19-okcoders.git`
 - ensure your current working directory is blog-project
 - ensure you have docker (https://docs.docker.com/get-docker/) installed, if you do, you can get mongo up and running with the following
+- ensure you have node and npm, if not search in google install nodejs for (your os, so windows, mac, linux)

 ```
 npm run setup-mongo